knative/build/README.md

 and utilizes existing Kubernetes primitives to provide you with the ability to run on-cluster container builds from source.
-For example, you can write a build that uses Kubernetes-native resources to obtain your source code from a repository, build it into container a image, and then run that image.
+For example, you can write a build that uses Kubernetes-native resources to obtain your source code from a repository, build a container image, then run that image.

 While Knative builds are optimized for building, testing, and deploying source code, you are still responsible for developing the corresponding components